 First being skeptical about it, my mother soon visibly enjoyed being the model.
 Being put in unusual outfits, doing unusual poses in unusual surroundings and being photographed at once, gave her the impression of acting a fantasy.
 This scenario established a division from her everyday life, she slipped into an undefined role.
 Simultaneously she was nobody else than herself in an exceptional, new situation.
 Fashion created a space, a moment to live out a parallel reality – hence a possible unreality.

 The outfits and positions I put my mother in – first instructions and after a while natural outputs – required her to be jumping, screaming, swirling and twisting frantically in the dark garden.
 This scene provoked the parallel reality where the acting person became someone unexpected, someone surprising!

-What actually happens is an autonomous storytelling through empowerment of fashion and the neutral space for various realities or unreality it provides.
+What actually happens is autonomous storytelling through the empowerment of fashion and the neutral space for various realities or unreality it provides.

 (excerpt from ‘fashion & MASQUERADE’, February 2018)

 fashion, photography federico protto